ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *CAPE/CIN Difference Plot at f000*

-At the 0th forecast hour, the ``test_expt`` plot (left) shows lower values of CAPE and higher values of CIN than in the ``control`` plot.
-This means that ``test_expt`` is projecting lower potential energy available for a storm but also lower inhibition, which means that less energy would be required for a storm to develop.
-The difference between the two plots is particularly evident in the southwest corner of the difference plot, which shows a 1000+ J/kg difference between the two plots.
+At the 6th forecast hour, both ``test_expt`` and ``control`` plots are forecasting higher CAPE values overall and higher CAPE values to the southwest of Indianapolis than to the northeast.
+This makes sense because the storm was passing from west to east.
+However, the difference plot shows that the ``control`` forecast is predicting higher CAPE values primarily to the southwest of Indianapolis, whereas ``test_expt`` is projecting a rise in CAPE values throughout the region.
+The blue region of the plot indicates where ``control`` predictions are lower than the ``test_expt`` predictions; the red/orange region shows places where ``control`` predicts significantly higher CAPE values than ``test_expt`` does.

 .. figure:: _static/plots/sfcape_diff_regional_f006.png
       :width: 1200